AndreaCrotti/just-married/README.md

 - [ ] evaluate the fully static page hosted page?
       (might be easier but not as much fun potentially)
 - [ ] add a countdown feature
+- [ ] add a list of suggested hotels people can use, with different ranges of prices
+- [ ] evaluate twillio integration for more interesting way to interact

 ## Upload feature